gomfunkel/node-mailchimp/README.md

 _MailChimpExportAPI_ takes two arguments.
 The first argument is your API key, which you can find in your MailChimp Account.
 The second argument is an options object which can contain the following options:

- * `version` The Export API version to use, currently on 1.0 is available and supported.
+ * `version` The Export API version to use, currently only 1.0 is available and supported.
 Defaults to 1.0.
  * `secure` Whether or not to use secure connections over HTTPS (true/false).
 Defaults to false.
  * `userAgent` Custom User-Agent description to use in the request header.